Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-dashboard-onboarding.md

 }
 ```

-In order to have its name, information, and logo indexed, an AVS MUST invoke `updateAVSMetadataURI()` on the [AVSDirectory contract](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/src/contracts/core/AVSDirectory.sol).
+New AVS Listings: in order for an AVS to have its name, information, and logo indexed, it must invoke `updateAVSMetadataURI()` on the [AVSDirectory contract](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/src/contracts/core/AVSDirectory.sol).
 It currently takes about 10 minutes for it to be indexed and the metadata to be updated on the dashboard.

+Updating AVS Listings: tbd w/rich and samuel

 In order to have its list of operators displayed on the UI, an AVS MUST handle operator registration/deregistration by calling `registerOperatorToAVS()` and `deregisterOperatorFromAVS()` on EigenLayer’s AVSDirectory.